Nebius Group: Nebius to Offer NVIDIA Blackwell Ultra-Powered Instances

+- Announces general availability of NVIDIA Blackwell GPU capacity at U.S. data centers beginning in Q2

+- Also named as ecosystem partner for new NVIDIA Dynamo Inference Engine

-Amsterdam, March 18, 2025 - Nebius (NASDAQ:NBIS), a leading AI infrastructure company, will be an early adopter AI cloud provider to offer the new NVIDIA Blackwell Ultra AI factory platform - unlocking the world's most advanced compute on demand for AI builders and enterprises everywhere to build the next generation of agentic, reasoning and physical AI.
+Nebius (NASDAQ:NBIS), a leading AI infrastructure company, will be an early adopter AI cloud provider to offer the new NVIDIA Blackwell Ultra AI factory platform unlocking the world's most advanced compute on demand for AI builders and enterprises everywhere to build the next generation of agentic, reasoning and physical AI.

 Arkady Volozh, founder and CEO of Nebius, said: